SeismicSource/sourcespec/docs/spectral_inversion.rst

 3. **SSNR fmin** and **SSNR fmax**: The minimum and maximum frequencies, across the station components, where the signal-to-noise ratio exceeds 3.

+Moreover, the minimum and maximum (Nyquist) frequencies of each processed spectrum are also reported:

+* **fmin** and **fmax**: The minimum and maximum (Nyquist) frequencies of each processed spectrum.
+They are reported for all spectra, including those excluded from the inversion.
+Note that these values may differ from the SSNR fmin and SSNR fmax values.

-These values are reported in the output YAML file and in the SQLite database (if enabled).
+All the above values are reported in the output YAML file and in the SQLite database (if enabled).

 See :ref:`output_file_formats:Output File Formats` for details.